Emergency and Limited Validity Passports

 Replacing a LVP

-A Limited Validity passport may be exchanged for a passport with the residual validity (up to ten years for adults and five years for minors) from the date of issue of the Limited Validity passport with the amended details or reassigned gender when cardinal documentation is provided.
+A Limited Validity passport may be exchanged for a replacement passport valid for the remainder of the normal 10-year period for an adult passport or five-year period for a child passport, with the amended details or reassigned gender specified when cardinal documentation is provided.

 All requirements for issue must be met regardless of whether the documentation was provided at the office issuing the Limited Validity passport.